 Good Woman: Poems and a Memoir 1969 – 1980

 Need more help?
 Check out my post on:Writing Coaching

 This post contains Amazon affiliate links, if you purchase your books from them I get a teensy commission and you’ll be helping me keep The Charmed Studio ad-free.
 Thanks,

 Saar on her show “Topsy-Turvy”:

-This post is dedicated to artist Felonee Webster, a risk taking creative who never shys away from making art in a clear and truthful way.
+This post is dedicated to artist and Charmed Studio subscriber, Felonee Webster, a risk-taking creative who never shies away from making art in a clear and truthful way.

 Join the hundreds and hundreds of heart-centered artists who get bi-monthly writing and marketing tips.

 As my thank you for subscribing you'll get access to The Charmed Studio's Popular:

 Writing Academy For Artists Toolkit